Research Development Workshop and Presentation Resources

 The Department of Defense’s Defense University Instrumentation Program (DURIP) supports university research equipment and instrumentation essential to high-quality research and education in technical areas of interest to the Air Force, Army and/or Navy.
 Proposals to purchase equipment or instrumentation may request $50,000 to $1,500,000.
 Awards are typically one year in length.

-This information session covers DURIP program basics, strategies for success, and information about the resources available through UNH’s University Instrumentation Center and the Research and Large Center Development Office to assist with DURIP proposal development.
-In addition, Anthony Lyons, a current UNH DURIP awardee, shares his experiences with the program.
+This overview covers DURIP program basics, strategies for success, and information about the resources available through UNH’s University Instrumentation Center and the Research and Large Center Development Office to assist with DURIP proposal development. experiences with the program.

 The DOE Office of Science Early Career Research Program supports the research of outstanding scientists early in their careers.
 To be eligible for the competition, a researcher must be an untenured, tenure-track assistant or associate professor at a U.S. academic institution or a full-time employee at a DOE national laboratory who has received a Ph.D. within the past ten years.
 University awards average around $750,000 for five years.
 Early career researchers may apply to one of eight Office of Science program offices: Advanced Scientific Computing Research; Biological and Environmental Research; Basic Energy Sciences; Fusion Energy Sciences; High Energy Physics; Nuclear Physics; Accelerator R&D and Production; and Isotope R&D and Production.
 Proposed research topics must fall within the programmatic priorities provided in the current year's funding opportunity announcement.